• Level 3

 Cannulation Course Outline:

-• Learn about veins, how they are made, and their role in the body.
+• Learn about veins, how they are made, and what they do in the body.
+Find out which veins are mainly used for cannulation.

 2. Vein Identification for Cannulation: